therealPaulPlay/OpenGuessrEducation/README.md

 2. Create your Feature Branch (git checkout -b suggestion/newSuggestion)
 3. Commit your Changes (git commit -m 'Commit message that describes the changes')
 4. Push to the Branch (git push origin suggestion/newSuggestion)
-5. Open a Pull Request
+5. Open a Pull Request to the suggestion branch (not main!)

 ### Contribution Rules
 + The contribution must fit the project and the geography context